Iran is a fantastic country to travel. But two topics dominate our practical travel in Iran: being vegetarian travellers, and female dresscode.

 Just as expected, our first impression of Iran is very advantageous, with friendly people and a cheerful, relaxed atmosphere.
 And yet, whenever we talk to Iranians – and we do that often because so many people want to chat – they seem concerned: „I hope you have a good impression of Iran?
 Weren’t you afraid?
 Didn’t you think Iran was a dangerous or aggressive country?“ are some of the first questions Iranians have.

-Indeed, we were never particularly concerned or nervous (except regarding the visa number that failed to materialise until shortly before take-off), but whatever the propaganda may be in the United States, Iranian propaganda about anti-Iranian propaganda in the West seems to be just as successful.
+Indeed, we were never particularly concerned or nervous (except regarding the visa number that failed to materialise until shortly before take-off).
+But whatever the propaganda may be in the United States, Iranian propaganda about anti-Iranian propaganda in the West seems to be just as successful.

-When they hear that we are from Germany, most people relax and comment that we are the same race: after all, the name „Iran“ comes from „Aryan“.
+When they hear that we are from Germany, most people relax and comment that we are the same race.
+After all, the name „Iran“ comes from „Aryan“.
 Obviously they don’t realise that the Aryan stuff makes us feel somewhat uneasy on the grounds of not-so-recent-anymore history.
 Probably this is a very German concern.

-Female travellers and the headscarf question
+Female travellers in Iran and the headscarf question

 And then, the discussion usually turns to some tricky questions of everyday life: the headscarf question, in particular.
 Iran has (in theory) very strict laws ordering women to cover up completely.